TheDevNick/pscu/README.md

 I created this landing page using mainly HTML, CSS, JavaScript, and Bootstrap 5.
 I mostly used custom styling unless I ran into something that would just take too long for me to code myself and that's when I would use Bootstrap.
 For example, I used Bootstrap for the accordion and the Carousel.
 I used JavaScript for the client side Validation.

 ## Optimizations
 I would definitely improve the form if I had more time to do so.
 I feel like there are some positioning issues that was giving me problems, especially when I was doing the validation.
+I would also make this site mobile friendly if I had more time.

 ## Lessons Learned: